DanZab/az800/1-ADDomainServices/2-MultiDomain/labs.md

 > - The default username to connect is `lab_admin`
 > - You will be prompted for the password to set
-> - These credentials will not work after you promote the domain controllers, you will need to use domain admin credentials to connect after promotion.

 > - There are three servers in this lab:
 >     - APEXDC1 10.0.0.4: A domain controller running the apex.local domain